Richardson scores go-ahead goal as Preds beat Columbus 5-2

-NASHVILLE, Tenn.
-(AP) — Brad Richardson scored the go-ahead goal with 9 minutes left, and the Nashville Predators beat the Columbus Blue Jackets 5-2 Saturday night for their second straight win to open the season.
+Brad Richardson scored the go-ahead goal with 9 minutes left, and the Predators beat the Columbus Blue Jackets 5-2 Saturday night to sweep the season-opening, two-game series.

 Colton Sissons, Luke Kunin and Filip Forsberg also scored in the third period, and Rocco Grimaldi had a goal for Nashville.
-Goalie Juuse Saros made 42 saves for the victory.
+Goalie Juuse Saros made 42 saves.

+“We’ve had some timely goals and some key saves from Juuse,” Sissons said of another strong third period.
+“He was unbelievable tonight, and just having contributions from different guys throughout the lineup it’s been there so far.
+Hopefully we can keep it up.”

+Columbus outshot Nashville 44-33, and Saros made 15 of 16 saves in the third.

 The Predators now have won seven of their last eight against Columbus in Nashville, a nice omen for the former Central Division rivals reunited in this pandemic-affected season.

 Columbus captain Nick Foligno and Alexandre Texier each scored a goal, and Michael Del Zotto had two assists.
-The Blue Jackets are 0-2 for the fourth time in six seasons.
+The Blue Jackets are 0-2 for the fourth time in six seasons, but coach John Tortorella said he saw some encouraging play.

+“We developed 25 scoring chances,” Tortorella said.
+“Do we need to clean up some stuff?
+Sure, but I’m encouraged by a lot of different things with our hockey club tonight.”

-Similar to opening night, these teams went into the third period tied at 1.
+Similar to opening night when Nashville won 3-1 Thursday night, these teams went into the third period tied at 1.
 Forsberg put Nashville ahead grabbing the puck and going up the left boards before putting a wrister past Elvis Merzlikins’ glove.

 Texier tied it up at 2 at 5:47 of the third, deflecting a shot from Liam Foudy.
 But Richardson put a wrister over Merzlikins for his first goal since signing with Nashville.
 Kunin scored from the slot at 14:27, and Sissons got Nashville’s fourth goal of the period 55 seconds later.